chg-training/chg-training-resources/docs/statistical_modelling/introduction/bayesian_update.md

 :::

+## How does Bayes theorem learn?

-How does Bayes theorem learn about data?
+How does Bayes theorem update what we should believe?
 To find out, type your observed alleles (a list of A's and B's) into the **Bayesian update-o-meter™** below:

 <iframe src="/chg-training-resources/html/bayesian_update.html" width="1000px" height="600px">
 </iframe>